cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Key derivation {#key-derivation}

-A CPace implementation MUST NOT expose K, because it may enable offline dictionary attack on the password, and it does not provide authentication of ADa and ADb.
+A CPace implementation SHALL output ISK but MUST NOT expose K, because a leaked K may enable offline dictionary attack on the password, and a matching value for K does not provide authentication of ADa and ADb.

 As noted already in {{protocol-section}} it is RECOMMENDED to process ISK by use of a suitable strong key derivation function KDF (such as defined in {{?RFC5869}}) first,